john-lyne/john-lyne.github.io/_pages/about.md

 Hobbies & Interests
 ---
 In my spare time I enjoy playing chess and playing the frustrating (yet fulfilling) game of golf.
 I also enjoy watching anime, among my favourite shows is Demon Slayer.
-The art in this show is exceptional, the cherry on top is that when the main character battles he enters a _flow state_.
+The art in this show is exceptional, and the powers exhibited by the main character are heavily influenced by fluids (water and fire).

 <img src="/images/ds_gif.gif">